This post may contain affiliate links.

 The Christmas Promise by Susan Bartoletti

-The Twelve Days of Christmas in Washington by John Abbott Nez (These books are available for quite a few states!)
+The Twelve Days of Christmas in Washington by John Abbott Nez (These books are available for quite a few states!
+Find the one for your home state to personalize your Christmas book basket.)

 Llama Llama Holiday Drama by Anna Dewdney